-This program is just one of several programs offered to a variety of community throughout Maryland such as early childhood, elementary, middle, and high school students.
+This program is just one of several programs offered to a variety of communities throughout Maryland such as early childhood, elementary, middle, and high school students.

 The Veteran Artists of Sticks & Stones

-During this event featured the Sticks & Stones exhibition, a joint initiative of the Institute for Integrative Health, Vet Arts Connect, and New Day Campaign.
+The Sticks & Stones exhibition is a joint initiative of the Institute for Integrative Health, Vet Arts Connect, and New Day Campaign.
 This exhibit works to lift the stigma of trauma related to substance abuse and mental health.
 To coincide with the Institute’s Micro-Credential announcement, this unique exhibit also featured the works of four veteran artists (profiles below) who found healing through artistic expression.

 Earman R. Branch

 Earman Branch was just preparing for high school graduation when he was drafted into the U.S. Marine Corps to fight in the Vietnam War.
 After his 13-month tour, Earman grew angry about the war and the way returning veterans were treated.
 He struggled to find purpose and turned to art as an escape from real life.